By Erin Ashbaugh | Guest Commentary, Rocky Mountain Voice

 Red, Blue or in between, PCP is a reminder that we are not as divided as headlines and -– let’s be honest -– propaganda lead us to believe.
 People are realizing that the best way to connect and correct the political divide is to unify as a citizenry by having open, honest conversations about topics that may present as controversial, but that are critical to realizing that, regardless of what political party we identify with, we all want the same things and those are the things that our country was founded upon.
 If we break free from the status quo and cross the aisle, we can bridge the divide by challenging narratives.
 This is just what the podcast has done for me.

 PCP has challenged me, but also made me realize that the truth knows no boundaries.
 That we live in a country where we -– as citizens -– need to be accountable for seeking the truth so that we can make informed decisions when exercising our freedom to hold leaders accountable, thru our vote.
 It is clearer than ever before that we need to stop letting our personal beliefs and ignorance further divide us.
-It is evident in the way that grassroots efforts and citizen journalism all continue to grow that patriotism is not dead, but rather can be the path to progress and peace.
+It is evident in the way that grassroots efforts and independent journalism all continue to grow that patriotism is not dead, but rather can be the path to progress and peace.

 People genuinely care and want to return America to the promised land that it once was, and they are waking up to the fact that we, as a nation, have often been misled and not informed of the truth.
 Until more people come together and have difficult conversations though, things will continue much in the same way – driven by the interests of the few, we will continue to be sold a story that we are divided.
 The PCP boys show otherwise.
 And they do so by using common sense to call out the hypocrisy driving this story.

 For me, the Politically Correcting Podcast is a refreshing way to spend an hour of my time – it’s engaging, entertaining, and enlightening.
-It’s the perfect way to enjoy the lunch hour as live episodes air every Monday and Wednesday at 1pm EST/11am MST on WYSL 1040-AM (we’re on just before Dan Bongino and in the lineup after Glenn Beck, by the way) or any streaming platform, including here on the Rocky Mountain Voice.
+It’s the perfect way to enjoy the lunch hour as live episodes air every Monday and Wednesday at 1pm EST/11am MST on WYSL (they’re on just before Dan Bongino and in the lineup after Glenn Beck, by the way) or any streaming platform, including here on the Rocky Mountain Voice.
 For me, PCP has been life-changing and mind-altering.
 I’d encourage anyone ready to break free from the chains of conformity and confusion to tune in, engage, and be part of the change this world needs!

 Editor’s note: Opinions expressed in commentary pieces are those of the author and do not necessarily reflect the opinions of the management of the Rocky Mountain Voice, but even so we support the constitutional right of the author to express those opinions.